Forced to Smoke

 In days past, you may have seen images of dogs with cones attached to their faces being forced to inhale cigarette smoke.
 However, sadly this is not a “thing of the past”.
 Today in Australia, mice are being used in inhalation studies.
 It is no less inhumane and carries the same ethical and scientific issues as using dogs.

 Inhalation research is currently being conducted at institutions across Australia, with mice exposed via ‘nose only’ or ‘whole body’ exposure to cigarettes or other hazardous inhalants.
+The University of Newcastle has ceased the nose-only method but unfortunately this method continues to be used at Centenary Institute in Sydney.
 Animal models of diseases for which cigarette smoking has a correlation, such as chronic obstructive pulmonary diseases are created by researchers to investigate the basic biological mechanisms underlying respiratory disease in humans.
 However, these mechanisms are rarely the same between species.
 Researchers are also investigating local (lung) effects associated with toxicity of e-cigarettes.

 To induce the disease, mice are subjected to up to 18 weeks of exposure to cigarette smoke.
 This is in addition to other procedures that may be carried out during the experiment, such as injections, the administration of food or drugs by force, behavioural tests, and ultimately death at the end of the experiment.